ameentalahmeh/inventory-manager/README.md

 ## Step 4: Running the Backend (Flask API)

-1. Ensure you're still inside the virtual environment (`.venv`), and run the following command to start the Flask server:
+1. Run the following command to start the Flask server:

    ```bash
    cd server